corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Apache Log4j announcement

+### Updated December 15 2021

+{{< note >}}
+A new vulnerability has been discovered in version 2.15.0 of the log4j logging library, as described here: https://nvd.nist.gov/vuln/detail/CVE-2021-45046.
+Additional patches are in progress for all current supported software versions for this issue.
+New patches will upgrade Corda and CENM dependencies to Log4j 2.16.0.
+{{< /note >}}

-In response to news of the [Apache Log4j 2 vulnerability to attack](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), new patches for all supported versions of Corda Open Source, Corda Enterprise, and CENM are in progress.
+In response to news of the [Apache Log4j 2 vulnerability to attack](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), and subsequent [vulnerability in the patch Log4j 2.15.0 patch](https://nvd.nist.gov/vuln/detail/CVE-2021-45046), new patches for all supported versions of Corda Open Source, Corda Enterprise, and CENM are in progress.

 You do not need to patch CorDapps— they inherit Apache Log4j from the Corda runtime.